 After suffering years of abuse at the hands of his parents, Robert Maudsley ran away from home and began working as a prostitute in London to support his drug habit.
 It was there that he committed his first murder in 1973, for which he received a life sentence, however it would be behind bars that Maudsley would commit his most notorious crimes.
 Sent to the high-security psychiatric hospital at Broadmoor, he and another prisoner held a suspected paedophile hostage, torturing him for hours before killing him.
 He was then sent to Wakefield Prison, but disliking the transfer he committed two more murders on the same day, allegedly eating the brain of one of his victims.
 Because of that incident the press have dubbed him the British Hannibal Lector, the Cannibal Serial Killer from the movie Silence of the Lambs.

-He went to London where he soon began taking drugs and was forced to resort to prostitution to support his growing addiction.
-It during his time as a rent boy 1973 that he was picked up by builder John Farrell who took him back to his flat in North London for sex.
-When Farrell produced some photographs of a young girl he had abused, 20-year-old Maudsley flew into a rage and slowly garroted him to death, watching as the man’s face turned blue and then smashed him over the head with a hammer.
+He was eventually taken away by social services and then placed in a series of foster homes.
+His father, a lorry driver, told the rest of the family young Robert had died.
+In his teenaged years he went to London where he soon began taking drugs and was forced to resort to prostitution to support his growing addiction.
+It during his time as a rent boy that he was picked up by builder John Farrell on March 14, 1974, who took him back to his flat in North London for sex.
+When Farrell produced some photographs of a young girl he had abused, 21-year-old Maudsley flew into a rage and slowly garrotted him to death, watching as the man’s face turned blue before hitting him over the head with a hammer.